 \subsection{Horizontal and vertical arcs}

-We place ourselves in the situation of Notation~\ref{n:setting-arc}, and we also assume that $G=T$ is a torus, $H=\{ e \}$ is trivial, and the colored divisorial fan $\DF$ consists in a single colored divisor $\D$ with \emph{affine} locus $C_0$ containing $\Gamma$ and tail $\sigma$.
-Following the construction after theorem \ref{t:classification-horo}, $X$ is the affine $T$-variety $\Spec A(C_0,\D)$.
-Note that the curve $C_0$ is identified with the good quotient $X \git T$ since $\CC[C_0]$ is the subalgebra of $T$-invariant of $A(C_0,\D)$.
-We will describe a decomposition of the arc space of $X$.
+In this subsection we also assume that $G=T$ is a torus, that $H=\{ e \}$ is trivial, and that $\DF$ consists in a single colored divisor $\D$ with tail $\sigma$ and \emph{affine} locus $C_0$ containing $\Gamma$.
+The construction following Theorem~\ref{t:classification-horo} shows that $X$ is the $T$-variety $\Spec A(C_0,\D)$.